prompto416/vector-graphics-manipulator-with-c/README.md

 **NOTE**: svg.c is the same as main.c but I was playing around with it.
 Also there seems to be several files, this is due to the fact that I've also uploaded codeblocks project file.

-The program create a scalable vector graphic from designated format consisting of coordinates,shapes and color  then saves it into an accessible svg file.

 ## Reference:
 * Simple SVG libary in c from codedrome